-It was determined through review of the U.S. Census Bureau's American Fact Finder for the County of Butte, as recommended by the U.S. Department of Housing and Urban Development (HUD), that Spanish and Hmong speaking were the only languages to meet the 4 factor analysis criteria (1 - Number or proportion of LEP persons served or encountered in the eligible service area; 2 - Frequency of contact with the program; 3 - Importance of service, information, program or activity; 4 - Costs versus resource and benefits) requiring translation of vital documents.
+It was determined through review of the U.S. Census Bureau's American Fact Finder for the Counties of Butte and Glenn, as recommended by the U.S. Department of Housing and Urban Development (HUD), that Spanish and Hmong speaking were the only languages to meet the 4 factor analysis criteria (1 - Number or proportion of LEP persons served or encountered in the eligible service area; 2 - Frequency of contact with the program; 3 - Importance of service, information, program or activity; 4 - Costs versus resource and benefits) requiring translation of vital documents.
 Guidance provided by HUD states that written translations of vital documents should be provided for each eligible LEP language group that constitutes 5% or 1,000 whichever is less, of the population of persons eligible to be served or likely to be effected or encountered.
 See attached Language Assessment Four-Factor Analysis.
 The HACB has determined that the HACB will translate vital documents into Spanish and Hmong.

-Other language groups in Butte County had few LEP persons and therefore did not meet the threshold to require written translation of vital documents into those languages.
+Other language groups in Butte and Glenn Counties had few LEP persons and therefore did not meet the threshold to require written translation of vital documents into those languages.
 The HACB will provide oral interpretation as needed to LEP persons requesting such services.
-The HACB will also provide any form in any language that has been translated by HUD.